ibm-cloud-docs/vpc/block_storage_vpc_faq.md

 {: faq}
 {: #faq-sdp-release}

 Customers with special approval to preview the second-generation Block Storage offering can provision block volumes with the new `sdp` profile.
 The `sdp` profile is available in the Dallas, Frankfurt, London, Madrid, Osaka, Sao Paulo, Sydney, Tokyo, Toronto, and Washington, DC regions during this release.
+If you're interested in previewing the new offering, contact your assigned Account Team representative or Customer Success Manager.

 ### Does the defined performance profile support Gen 1 and Gen 2 VPCs?
 {: faq}